Meet Our Team

 Shartsi Musherure exudes the beauty of the people of Uganda.
 She is a patient substitute teacher for special education, is the mother of 4 delightful and dedicated children, has a law degree, is married to a pediatric dentist and owns a radio station in Africa.
 Although ambitious, her demeanor is humble and gentle, just like the Savior she follows.
 Shartsi has been committed to helping the orphanage for a number of years, and it's an honor to have her part of the team.

 Kristina Nyquist gushes with enthusiasm about all things Africa!
-That is, after her first loves Ryan, baby Soren and the one on the way.
+That is, after her first loves Ryan, Soren, and Ezra.
 Oh and put Jesus at the top of that list.
 Kristina is creative, energetic and full of passion.
 She traveled to Bulembu, Swaziland on two trips when she was in high school and college.
 That was more than enough to capture her heart.
 Kristina is eager to help make a difference for children at New Hope for Africa.
 Her deep faith, her youthful exuberance and her creativity make her a wonderful addition to the team.

 Behind the scenes ...